-The Report provides a breakdown of lighting fixtures market in 30 European countries by segment (Consumer and Professional lighting fixtures market), by products and applications and by light source (LED, Conventional).
+The Report, now at its thirtieth edition, provides a breakdown of lighting fixtures market in 30 European countries by segment (Consumer, Professional Indoor, Industrial, Outdoor), by products and applications and by light source (LED, Conventional).

 Highlighting the two main market segments for lighting fixtures in Europe, Residential-Consumer lighting and Technical-Professional lighting (commercial, industrial and outdoor), the following terminology is used:

-- Residential/Consumer lighting (indoor lighting fixtures for home), broken down by style (classic, modern, design) and by positioning of the lamp (floor and table lamps, wall and ceiling lamps, suspensions/chandeliers).
+- Residential/Consumer lighting (indoor lighting fixtures for home), broken down according to the “subjective” criteria of style (traditional, modern, design) and by positioning of the lamp (floor and table lamps, wall and ceiling lamps, suspensions/chandeliers).

 - Architectural/Commercial lighting: indoor lighting fixtures for Hospitality, Offices, Retail, Museums and other places of entertainment, including downlights, low and high voltage spotlights and professional projectors, fluorescence systems, decorative lighting with size or other characteristics designed for markets like hotels, shops, offices, restaurants.